-On the best days, commuting in London is like a bit of an assault course.
-On the worst days it’s like a full on triathlon.
+On the best days, commuting in London is like an intense assault course.
+On the worst days, it’s like a full on triathlon.
 Those that regularly commute in and out of the city will know what I mean when I say that you need to be nimble and quick on your feet.
-So with that in mind I thought I would pass on a few of my commuting tips and tricks which might just help you make it through the city without hardly breaking a sweat:
+So with that in mind, I thought I would share a few of my insider commuting tips and tricks that might just help you make it through the city without hardly breaking a sweat.

-What are your best commuter tips?
+What are your best tips for commuting in London?
 Share them all here!

 Pin it for later or share it with someone else who could use this.